shipping icon

 left: Meghan preparing the Grape Hollow farmers market booth in Pawling, NY in 2019. right: Meghan with Gladys the rooster at Grape Hollow Farm in 2019.

-Although not all of us need to farm, but we all need to nurture ourselves with food and therefore we all inherently have a relationship with food and how it is raised.
+Although not all of us need to farm, we all need to nurture ourselves with food and therefore we all inherently have a relationship with food and how it is raised.
 I find inspiration in this.
 Further, I am proud to be a part of the surge of young farmers in the industry, a group who is here to stay.

 Meghan with a 22lb heritage breed turkey she raised from poult to harvest for Thanksgiving in 2017

 My fiance, (and Vibrant Farm co-owner!)
 Curtis and I moved to Litchfield, CT in January 2020.
 Together with the farmers previously operating the land that we now lease, Curtis and I experienced the initial wave of the Coronavirus with the Litchfield County community.
-We felt the community look to, and lean upon, their local farms.
+We felt the community look to and lean upon their local farms.

 "Curtis and I experienced the initial wave of the Coronavirus with the Litchfield County community.
 We felt the community look to, and lean upon, their local farms."